gunnarlium/babel-jspm-karma-jasmine-istanbul/README.md

 ]
 ```

+This is needed since SystemJS depends on `Function.bind()`, which is not supported in PhantomJS.

 If you rerun Karma, your tests should be passing.
 If you didn't care about HTML coverage reports, you could go on your way, and have a fully working ES6, Karma, Jasmine, JSPM and Babel setup.
 Not too bad!

 Coverage